 - use items in the foreground to help set the scene and tell the visual story

-- test shoot by capturing the Tribute Lights before September 11 night; they usually get tested, too, prior to the year’s 9/11 night
+- test shoot by capturing the Tribute Lights before September 11 night; they usually get tested, too, before the year’s 9/11 night

 Here are a few examples:

 September 11 memorial–beams from the actual Twin Towers–as part of Jersey City 9/11 memorial: